 This business model allows any average individual the opportunity to go into business for themselves for just a few hundred dollar investments.
 The upside income potential is legitimately unlimited.
 It allows one the opportunity to earn an income from Quadrant #3 on a part time basis until they grow their income enough to leave Quadrant #1 behind and live off of the residual income from the network marketing business.

 In a later article I will break down this industry and business model in more detail and give the long version story of how I got started and what it did for me.
 But long story short is I built my business on the side for a year and half while working as an engineer and was eventually able to quit my J.O.B. and live off my growing residual income.
 This gave me more time to travel, to read, to finally start this blog, and so much more.
 The freedom it has allowed me is incredible.

 This freedom should not be delayed.
 You too can have this kind of freedom now, whether you are 20 or 60.
 You just have to be willing to work for it.
 It is not easy to grow income streams from businesses and investments.
 That's why most people remain in Quadrants #1 and #2.
 But it is POSSIBLE for anyone.
 Just find the right vehicle for you and work hard at it until you too can leave your J.O.B. behind for good!

-Moving forward I plan to continue to grow this residual income stream and systemize things so that the business can continue to grow with or without my effort.
-I also plan to dump more and more savings into investment vehicles like Vanguard Index Funds so that one day (well before age 65) I can be completely financially independent, a goal that I think everyone should have!
+Moving forward I plan to continue to grow this residual income stream and systemize things so that the business can continue to grow with or without my constant focus.
+I also plan to dump more and more savings into investment vehicles like Vanguard Index Funds so that one day (well before age 65) I can be completely financially independent thanks to quadrants 3 & 4, a goal that I think everyone should have!

-If you would like to chat about the details of how I was able to leave behind my J.O.B. shoot me a message below.
+If you would like to chat about the details of how I was able to leave behind my J.O.B. schedule a virtual meeting with me.
 I’d love to connect with you and share my experience!